 Great Plains Energy's capital requirements are principally comprised of debt maturities and electric utility's construction and other capital expenditures.
-These items as well as additional cash and capital requirements, including the redemption of the previously issued debt and preferred stock issued in contemplation of the previous plan to acquire Westar, are discussed below.
+These items as well as additional cash and capital requirements, including requirements related to the anticipated merger with Westar, are discussed below.

-Great Plains Energy's liquid resources at June 30, 2017, consisted of \$6.5 billion of cash and cash equivalents on hand and \$837.5 million of available borrowing capacity from unused bank lines of credit and receivable sale agreements.
-The available borrowing capacity consisted of \$199.0 million from Great Plains Energy's revolving credit facility, \$425.5 million from KCP&L's credit facilities and \$213.0 million from GMO's credit facilities.
-See Notes 4 and 9 to the consolidated financial statements for more information regarding the receivable sale agreements and revolving credit facilities, respectively.
+Great Plains Energy's liquid resources at September 30, 2017, consisted of \$1.1 billion of cash and cash equivalents on hand and \$996.4 million of available borrowing capacity from unused bank lines of credit and receivable sale agreements.
+The available borrowing capacity consisted of \$199.0 million from Great Plains Energy's revolving credit facility, \$525.3 million from KCP&L's credit facilities and \$272.1 million from GMO's credit facilities.
+See Notes 4 and 10 to the consolidated financial statements for more information regarding the receivable sale agreements and revolving credit facilities, respectively.
 Generally, Great Plains Energy uses these liquid resources to meet its day-to-day cash flow requirements, and from time to time issues equity and/or long-term debt to repay short-term debt or increase cash balances.

-The \$6.5 billion of cash and cash equivalents on hand at June 30, 2017, is primarily the result of Great Plains Energy's equity issuances in October 2016 and debt issuance in March 2017, the proceeds of which were to be used to fund the majority of the cash consideration for the acquisition of Westar under the Original Merger Agreement.
-In July 2017, as a result of the Amended Merger Agreement, Great Plains Energy redeemed the debt issued in March 2017 and issued a notice that it will redeem its Series B Preferred Stock in August 2017.
-See Note 2 to the consolidated financial statements for more information on the redemption of acquisition financing.
+The \$1.1 billion of cash and cash equivalents on hand at September 30, 2017 is primarily the result of Great Plains Energy's common stock offering in October 2016, the proceeds of which were to be used to fund a portion of the cash consideration for the acquisition of Westar under the Original Merger Agreement.
+Great Plains Energy also expects to receive \$140.6 million in proceeds from its deal contingent interest rate swaps upon the closing of the anticipated merger with Westar.
 Under the Amended Merger Agreement, Great Plains Energy is required to have not less than \$1.25 billion in cash and cash equivalents on its balance sheet at the closing of the anticipated merger with Westar.
 It is expected that this excess cash will be returned to shareholders of the combined company through the repurchase of common stock in a series of transactions over time after the closing of the anticipated merger.